securityhigh/ddosguard/README.md

 ###### ddosguard.sh
-Connection only from ddos-guard.net on your server.
+Connection only from ddos-guard.net on your server

 ###### syn-guard.sh